rajitha-nyros/custom-php-admin/README.md

 ******************************************

-  custom-PHP-Admin application is flexible and provides an easy-to-use interface for managing your data built on core PHP.
+  custom-php-admin application is flexible and provides an easy-to-use interface for managing your data built on core PHP.

-   custom-PHP-Admin is an inspiration from Rails admin.
+  custom-php-admin is an inspiration from Rails admin.
 Hyperlink is https://github.com/sferik/rails_admin

 2.FEATURES